hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

  * **config**
  * **scripts**

 * In the **scripts** folder, create the file **post-mount** .
 Here is my own script.
-If yoy use it, please replace aaaa with the router admin id, XXXX with the remote router port number, and ZZZZ with the remote router ddns name):
+If you use it, please replace aaaa with the router **admin id**, XXXX with the remote router port number, and ZZZZ with the remote router ddns name):

 > `#!/bin/sh`